Transcendent-Tapir/Glamorous-Gladiators/index.md

 # Glamorous Gladiators

-Fighting for glory, honor, or revenge, and doing it in style.
+A distortion dice game of unusual warriors fighting for glory, vengeance, honor, or justice, and looking good doing it.

 **Stats**
 - Force - Strength and Toughness